westerndigitalcorporation/RISC-V-Linux/README.md

 Build Fedora Gnome Desktop on RISC-V!!
 =======================================================
-The intent of this document is to share the hardware setup and source code build instructions to bring up Fedora 29 GNOME desktop on HighFive Unleased board.
-It is assumed that you know how to setup RISC-V development environment.
+The intent of this document is to share the hardware setup and source code build instructions to bring up Fedora 29 GNOME desktop on HiFive Unleased board.
+It is assumed that you know how to setup a RISC-V development environment.
-If not please follow the below instructions using [freedom-u-sdk](https://github.com/sifive/freedom-u-sdk.git).
+If not please follow the instructions below using the [freedom-u-sdk](https://github.com/sifive/freedom-u-sdk.git).

 ```
 git clone https://github.com/sifive/freedom-u-sdk.git